cloudmaster2010/openstack/devstack/openstack-with-dev.md

 # Introduction
 This guide describes things like the following:
   1. how to install OpenStack with zun and kata on ubuntu 20.04 using devstack.
+    - Network driver is ovn
   2. Navigate and manage the dashboard.
+    - Login
+    - Create network
+    - Create containers
+    - Check the status of containers is running.
   3. Network test between containers with cli.
+    - Check the list of containers.
+    - Check source/destination ips from containers.
+    - Ping between containers.

 ## Setup OpenStack environment with zun and kaka
 ```sh